majed-baserinia/agriBank/packages/ignite/README.md

 1. reading config files (using fetch requests to config files)
 2. reading config params (from search params)
 3. initializing language and global setting stores
-4. exporting axios instances (you should use these instances or extend them)
-5. authenticate
-6. get theme
+4. getting auth tokens
+5. getting theme and palette

 all of these happen by calling the `useInit` hook which returns the `ready` boolean status.